georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 To make the above easier, I made bookmarks to all of them.

-When I need to access any of my accounts, I login the the AWS console, and click one of the bookmarks.
+When I need to access any of my accounts, I login the the AWS console to my primary account, and click one of the bookmarks.

 A typical bookmark url will be: `https://signin.aws.amazon.com/switchrole?account={ACCOUNT_ID}}&roleName={ROLE_NAME}&displayName={DISPLAY_NAME}`.